SimonAtelier/VillagerHockey/README.md

 - **Name** Displayable name of the achievement.
 - **Description** Displayable description of the achievement.
 - **Points** The Amount of points given to the player by unlocking the achievement.
-- **Progress** Determines the type of the achievement.
+- **Progress Keys** Determines the type of the achievement.
-	- Progress is true whenever more steps are needed to fulfill the condition, winning a certain amount of games for example.
+	- Whenever more steps are needed to fulfill the condition, winning a certain amount of games for example.
+Keys define the displayed goal amount.
 - **Achive Conditions** One or more conditions which must be fulfilled to unlock the specific achievement.

 ### Achieve Condition Values